 The date given on the Yahrzeit list is the civil date calculated from the actual Hebrew date of death.
 The Yahrzeit is observed from sunset on the night before until sunset of the day given.

 Lighting a yahrzeit candle in memory of a loved one is a minhag (custom).
-While it is not required by halakhah (Jewish law), it is so deeply ingrained in Jewish life, it is difficult to imagine not doing so, and doing so honors the memory of those no longer with us in life.
+While it is not required by halakhah (Jewish law), doing so honors the memory of those no longer with us in life, and it is so deeply ingrained in Jewish life that it is difficult to imagine not doing so.
 Traditionally, the relationships for whom we light a candle are the same as those for whom we say Kaddish: parents, spouse, siblings, and children.

 An act of generosity in memory of a loved is part of our religious tradition.
 Contributions to TBS are promptly acknowledged.